aisingapore/PeekingDuck/docs/use_cases/zoning.md

 ## How it Works

-The main component to obtain the count is the detection from the object detection model, which is the bbounding boxes.
+There are three main components to obtain the zone counts:
+1. The detection from the object detection model, which is the bbounding boxes.
+1. The bottom midpoint of the bbounding boxes, deprived from the bounding boxes.
+1. The zones, which can be set in the zone count heuristic configurable parameters.

 **1. Object Detection**

 We use an open source object detection estimation model known as [Yolov4](https://arxiv.org/abs/2004.10934) and its smaller and faster variant known as Yolov4-tiny to identify the bounding boxes of chosen objects we want to detect.
 This allows the application to identify where objects are located within the video feed.
-The location is returned as two (x, y) coordinates in the form [x1, y1, x2, y2], where (x1, y1) is the top left corner of the bounding box, and (x2, y2) is the bottom right.
+The location is returned as two (x, y) coordinates in the form [x1, y1, x2, y2], where (x1, y1) is the top-left corner of the bounding box, and (x2, y2) is the bottom-right.
 These are used to form the bounding box of each object detected.

 <img src="../../images/readme/yolo_demo.gif" width="70%">

-**2. Object Counting**

-To count the number of objects detected, we simply take the sum of the number of bounding boxes detected for the object.
+**2. Bounding Box to Bottom Midpoint**

+given the top-left (x1, y1) and bottom-right (x2, y2) coordinates of every bbounding box, can derive the bottom midpoint of each bbounding box.
+This is done by taking the the lowest y coordinate (y2), and the midpoint of the x coordinates (x1 - x2 / 2).
+This forms our bottom midpoint.
+We found that using the bottom midpoint is the most efficient way of telling whether something is in the zone specified, as from the usual top-down or angled camera footages of the use cases, the bottom midpoint of the bounding boxes usually corresponds to the point at which the object is located.

+**3. Zones**

+Zones are created by specifying the (x, y) coordinates of all the corner points that form the area of the zone.
+These points **must be set clockwise**.
+As an example, blue zone in the [zone counting gif](#overview) was created but using the following zone:

+`[[0, 0], [0, 640], [640, 720], [0, 720]]`

+Given a resolution of 1280 by 720, these correspond to the top-left of the image, the top-middle of the frame, bottom-middle of the image, and the bottom-left of the image, points in a clockwise direction that form the rectangular blue zone.
+Zones do not have to be rectangular in shape.
+It can be any polygonal shape, dictated by the number and position of the (x, y) coordinates set in a zone.

+Note that zones can also be created by configuring the resolution parameter in the zone counting configuration, then using fractions of the resolutions for the (x, y) coordinates.
+Eloboration for this adjustment can be found the section below for adjusting nodes.

+**4. Zone Counts**

+Given the bottom mid-points of all detected objects, we check if the points fall within the area of the specified zones.
+If it falls inside any zone, an object count is added for that specific zone.
+This continues until all objects detected are accounted for, which gives the final count of objects in each specified zone.

 ## Nodes Used